14. Text Data

 ## dtype: object

-In the two last cases, we get lists of strings in result.
+In the two last cases, we get lists of strings as results.

 Also, later we will mention pandas.Series.str.extract and pandas.Series.str.extractall which work with regexes that include capture groups.